andrelimzs/andrelimzs.github.io/content/posts/Machine Learning/cs229-1a-supervised-learning-regression/index.md

 J(\theta) = \frac{1}{2} \sum_{i=1}^{n}
 ( y^{(i)} - \theta^T x^{(i)} )^2
 $$
-[*] This result does not depend on $\sigma$

 # Locally Weighted Linear Regression (LWR)

-Assuming sufficient training data, makes choice of features less important
+The choice of features is important because it can result in overfitting or underfitting.

+{{< figure src="feature-choice.jpg" width=800 align="center" >}}

+But one method to make the choice of features less critical is **locally weighted linear regression** (LWR), assuming there is sufficient training data.

 **Procedure**